hoanhan101/blockchain-db/README.md

 - `get_transaction_ids()`

 ### `blockchain_db_server.py`
-This file use `Flask` to server as a web page.
+This use `Flask` to serve as a web page.

 ### Available endpoints
 - Drop the database and create a genesis block: `/reset`